University of Civil Protection of the Ministry of Emergency Situations (Belarus): Organization

 The International Rescuers’ Training Centre is the institution providing training for international specialists on a range of training programs in the fields rescue operations, CBRN defense and the emergency training of aircraft pilots.

 Lyceum

 The State Educational Establishment "Specialized Lyceum at the University of Civil Protection" was established on 25 May 2004.
 Only males who have finished the 5th grade can apply at the lyceum for 5 a year term of study (7-11 grade) It is akin the Minsk Suvorov Military School in the Armed Forces of Belarus.
 The Lyceum is located on the territory of the former Selmashevets pioneer camp, whose facilities have not been used since 1989, and as a result were in extremely poor condition.
 Most of its facilities were restored through efforts of the Gomel Oblast Executive Committee.
-Among events hosted at the lyceum is the annual New Year's Eve competitions an the end of year "Parade of Stars".
+Among events hosted at the lyceum is the annual New Year's Eve competitions at the end of year "Parade of Stars".
 It has to date produced over 500 graduates.